KS2 Sats Results 2019: What You Need To Know

 The national SATs results 2019 are in, and here’s everything you need to know about what they mean for your school, what to do next, and how to explain and discuss them with teachers, parents and children.
 We’ve worked with our maths consultant and Third Space author, Tim Handley on this comprehensive analysis of the 2019 maths SATs.

-We will be focusing on the impact that the impact that the Maths Arithmetic and Reasoning papers have on the KS2 SATS results in 2019 what it means for 2021 SATs preparation.
+We will be focusing on the impact that the Maths Arithmetic and Reasoning papers have on the KS2 SATS results in 2019 what it means for your future SATs preparation.

 So, the 2019 KS2 SATs results are now out, and according to the official data attainment in maths and writing has increased, whereas in reading attainment has decreased.

 The DfE are publicly stating that the increase, by 1%, in the percentage of children meeting the expected standard in Reading, Writing and Maths (the combined measure), shows that standards are rising, and the majority of primary school pupils are ‘secondary school ready’.

 The KS2 SATS Results 2019: The Headlines